Roads, footpaths and vehicle crossings are all parts of the 'road reserve' - the area in the street between property boundaries.

 Property owners are responsible for the ongoing maintenance and construction of vehicle crossings in accordance with Council’s Community Laws.

 If you are planning to construct or alter a vehicle crossing you will need to check what permits and approvals are required before you can start works.
+This includes works on the footpath.

 Find out more information on vehicle crossings and driveways and the process for obtaining the right permits and approvals.